librenms/librenms/doc/Extensions/Dispatcher-Service.md

 You should not rely on the password for the security of your system.
 See <https://redis.io/topics/security>

+## Memcached (distributed polling)

+Although believed by many that by switching to the Dispatcher Service, one needs to disable memcached and only enable redis.
+This is however not the case.
+A central memcached service is still needed, just like in the Distribute Poller setup, to handle locking in the php processes.

 ## MySQL

 You should already have this, but the pollers do need access to the